dmerejkowsky/blog/content/post/0070-i-don-t-need-types.md

 Suddenly a whole bunch of bugs disappeared: pyflakes is very good at finding misspelled variables or missing imports.

-So maybe writing just to find misspelled variables or missing imports is overkill?
+So maybe writing tests just to find misspelled variables or missing imports is overkill?

 Of course, pyflakes does not catch other errors like calling a function with an incorrect number of arguments but still, it's quite nice to catch these errors *right after the file is saved*, instead of later when a test fails.